-• Ensure organizational alignment, process improvements, and efficiency and effectiveness efforts result in savings that can be reallocated to support instruction and support the academic mission of the university.

-• Implement a new financial and human resources ERP system to transform the way UCF works through transparent, efficient, and compliant best practices to drive stronger enterprise decision-making while also improving business processes to support excellence in education and research.
+- Ensure organizational alignment, process improvements, and efficiency and effectiveness efforts result in savings that can be reallocated to support instruction and support the academic mission of the university. - Implement a new financial and human resources ERP system to transform the way UCF works through transparent, efficient, and compliant best practices to drive stronger enterprise decision-making while also improving business processes to support excellence in education and research.

-STRATEGY (cont.)
 Graduation Rate Improvement Plan Update

-UCF is focused and energized in the direction of improving four-year graduation rates.
-Over the past five years, UCF's graduation rate has achieved a 4.1 percentage point increase to 47.7%.
+UCF's graduation rate has achieved a 4.1 percentage point increase to 47.7%.
 The university invested in people (25 new advisors last year), technology (integrating "on-track" predictions with "at-risk" indicators), and improved the student advising experience through operational efficiencies (academic advising alignment).
 In Fall 2020 - amidst the height of COVID pandemic impacts - UCF achieved a record 92.1% retention of first year students.
 While not losing sight of the first-year goal, UCF is elevating initiatives concentrated on sophomore and junior progression.